LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

 - Failure to convert data, such as trying to convert something like ``"dog"`` to an ``int`` type.
 - Failure to reach an actual object.

 .. admonition:: Note

    This last scenario is a **null pointer**.
-This is an object reference, like a variable, that doesn't actually contain an object.
+This is an object reference that doesn't actually contain an object.

 Indeed, we have even used exceptions in this book already.
 Recall this :ref:`temperature example <temp-argument-exception>` where we throw a built-in exception when a